tithanayut/UIDtoKeyboard/README.md

 According to the PC/SC Library, this software support all of PC/SC compatible reader.

 ## Authors
-Code/project developed by Thanayut T.<br>
+Code/project developed by Thanayut T.
 PC/SC wrapper classes for .NET developed by Daniel Mueller, see https://github.com/danm-de/pcsc-sharp/.

 ## License